env3d/html-experiments/html_prolog/README.md

 States the fact that adam is a man.
 The world adam is called an atom in Prolog.
 Atoms are basically names that represents an entity and must starts with a lower case letter.
 Each fact ends with a period (.) in Prolog.

+Another way to think about this is that *adam* is a thing in our prolog universe, and *man* is a label or classification for adam.

 Question: Is the following a valid Prolog fact?

 ```